Indigenous Health Ph.D.

 The doctoral degree in Indigenous Health is the first of its kind.

-Students in this program will develop skillsets and competencies in research and evaluation methods, policy, and leadership, as well as gain a deeper understanding of the unique health issues facing Indigenous populations.
-After completion of this doctoral degree, students will join the elite group of culturally aware experts who are setting new standards in the fight against Indigenous health disparities worldwide.
+Students in this program will develop skillsets and competencies in research and evaluation methods, policy, and leadership, as well as gain a deeper understanding of the unique health issues facing Indigenous communities and U.S. Tribal Nations.
+After completion of this doctoral degree, students will join the elite group of experts who are setting new standards in improving health for Indigenous peoples.

 Application to the Indigenous Health Ph.D. is made online through an admissions account on the School of Graduate Studies website.
 Visit the admissions page for all requirements.